Step to entrance.

 All on the ground floor.

-Kitchen/dining room: With electric oven, electric hob, microwave, fridge/freezer, dishwasher and washing machine.
+Kitchen area: With electric oven, gas hob, microwave, fridge and washer/dryer.